 For example, if you’re selling your company:

-- Retain all employees for 2 years post-sale
+2) Retain all employees for two years post-sale

-- Allow 2 of your 3 products to continue post-sale for two years
+4) Allow two of your three products to continue post-sale for two years

-- No metric milestones once a contract has been signed
+5) No metric milestones once a contract is signed

-- Want to work for this company even after the due diligence process.
+7) Want to work for this company even after the due diligence.

-Lastly, create a timeline that encompasses both your team, goal, and a date or time when the decision will be decided upon.
+Lastly, create a timeline that encompasses your team, goal, and a date or time to work against.
 This part is usually fluid and depends on the amount of leverage afforded.

-Understand if most conversations will be over the phone, on video conference, in person, or only email.
-It can make a world of difference between in person vs. the phone.
+Understand if most conversations will be over the phone, on video conference, in person, or only by email.
+It can make a world of difference between in-person vs. the phone.

-Oversimplifying it, there are two types of negotiators: rational and risky.
-Rational usually take into account the causes and effects of the outcomes; risky led themselves to be driven more by their feelings.
-Also, identify what would be necessary for the other party (if anything): would this be nice to have, necessary in the next few years, or is this the equivalent of an epi-pen and their existence.
+There are two types of negotiators: rational and risky.
+Rationales usually consider the causes and effects of the outcomes; risky leads them to be driven more by their feelings.
+Identify what is necessary for the other party (if anything):

 |Type of negotiator(s)||Outcome|